 We combine human meteorological expertise with advanced AI to create forecasting capabilities that neither could achieve alone:

-- Scientific collaboration: Our ongoing work and dialog with the broader scientific community includes NCAR, UCAR, and NOAA, accelerating our innovation while advancing capabilities for everyone.
+• Scientific collaboration: Our ongoing work and dialogue with the broader scientific community includes NCAR, UCAR, and NOAA, accelerating our innovation while advancing capabilities for everyone.

-- Technological rigor: We process 75+ billion terabytes of data daily across 100+ forecast models to create 25+ billion personalized, on-demand forecasts for 2.2 billion global locations.
-As a component of that technology stack, our proprietary, high precision weather modeling system, GRAF, provides hourly updates that can predict something as small as a thunderstorm, virtually anywhere on the planet.
+• Technological rigor: We process 75+ billion terabytes of data daily across 100+ forecast models to create 25+ billion personalized, on-demand forecasts for 2.2 billion global locations.
+As part of that technology stack, our proprietary, high-precision weather modeling system, GRAF, provides hourly updates that can predict events as small as a thunderstorm virtually anywhere on the planet.

 When weather shapes decisions, accuracy is the only option